SystemSpace/Compendium/compendium.rst

 What languages are the names of all these things?
   Synapsian. (mostly)

+Is Synapsian a universal language in LFE?
+  Far from it.

 Is Synapsian the default language?
 Where could someone learn this language?
   You'll learn it in your LFE childhood.